mtumilowicz/rust-rocket-workshop/README.txt

     * example: tokio
     * why it is not part of std?
         * 3rd party crates can typically afford to move faster
-        * different Async runtimes will be better for different use cases
+        * different runtimes for different use cases
             * example: tokio is a great library for things like web servers, but not ideal for microcontrollers
-        * Rust is often used to do embedded software, where some functions of the async runtime are actually provided by the environment, and the other features are not desired
+        * in embedded software some async runtime functions are actually provided by the environment
             * example: macroquad game engine, which has async as a useful abstraction for doing animation frame timing, but does not require an async runtime
-        * green threading model was remove before 1.0
+        * green threading model was removed before 1.0
 * example
     ```
-    async fn async_function() { ... } // async definition
+    async fn async_function() -> String { ... } // async definition

     #[tokio::main] // async runtime
     async fn main() {
-        async_function().await; // wait
+        let s: String = async_function().await; // block
     }
     ```
 * `std::future::Future`